 We are here for you and will accommodate same-day emergency patients.
 However, we can’t promise you won’t have to wait just a little.

 Will I be able to drive home after the exam?

 In many cases, your eyes will be dilated for your exam.
 If your eyes are dilated, your near vision may be blurred but your distance vision with correction should be fine for driving.
 Your eyes will be sensitive to light so we suggest you bring your dark sunglasses, otherwise we will provide disposable tinted inserts.
 The bottom line: gauge your own comfort while driving dilated.
 If you are worried, then we highly suggest you bring someone to drive you home.

 Is there a cancellation policy?

-Yes, there is a $25.00 cancellation fee that will be processed for appointments not canceled within 24 hours.
-That fee however, will be credited back if you reschedule within 2 months of your cancellation.
+Yes, there is a $25.00 cancellation fee that will be assessed and not covered by insurance for appointments not canceled or rescheduled within 24 hours, or no showing your appointment.

 What forms of payment do you accept in the office?